 Be Aware – to understand that the issue of justice is not a black issue, it’s a kingdom issue.
 To learn how the history of racism in America and in the church has tainted our witness to a watching world.

 Be Redemptive – to grieve and lament what we have lost and to regain our prophetic voice, calling the Church to remember our gospel imperative to promote justice and mercy.

 Be Active – to move beyond polite, safe conversations about reconciliation and begin to set things aright for our soon-coming King, who will be looking for a WOKE CHURCH.

 Dr. Eric Mason

 DR. ERIC MASON is the founder and pastor of Epiphany Fellowship in Philadelphia, PA.
 He and his wife, Yvette, have four children.
 After more than two decades of gospel ministry, Dr. Mason has become known for his passion to see the glory of Jesus Christ robustly and relevantly engaged in broken cities with the comprehensive gospel.
 He helps coach and train families to plant churches locally, nationally, and internationally.
-He is the founder and president of Thriving, an urban resource organization committed to developing leaders for ministry in the urban context, and is the author of three books, Manhood Restored, Beat God to the Punch, and Unleashed.
+He is the founder and president of Thriving, an urban resource organization committed to developing leaders for ministry in the urban context, and is the author of four books, Manhood Restored, Beat God to the Punch, Unleashed, and Woke Church.
 He is the recipient of multiple earned degrees, including a BS in Psychology from Bowie State University, a Master of Theology from Dallas Theological Seminary, and a Doctoral degree from Gordon-Conwell Theological Seminary.

 Find out more about Dr. Mason at his website.